 Students enrolled under a sponsorship, third-party or commercial arrangement are also subject to the terms and conditions of the applicable agreement or contract.

-In addition, the following is applicable to students enrolled in VET Student Loans (VSL) eligible programs:
+In addition, the following is applicable to students enrolled in VET Student Loans (VSL) eligible courses:

-• A student who has opted for a VSL is issued with a VSL Statement of Covered Fees for their program prior to their first census date.
-This statement includes the indicative program fees and shows the amounts of tuition fees that will, and will not, be covered by the VSL.
+- A student who has opted for a VSL is issued with a VSL Statement of Covered Fees for their course prior to their first census date.
+This statement includes the indicative course fees and shows the amounts of tuition fees that will, and will not, be covered by the VSL.

-• A student enrolled in a VSL-eligible program will also receive a VSL Fee Notice at least 14 days prior to each census date.
+- A student enrolled in a VSL-eligible course will also receive a VSL Fee Notice at least 14 days prior to each census date.
 This notice includes the tuition fees applicable for the census date, the amount that will be covered by a VSL, the loan fee (for full fee-paying subjects only), the amount required to be paid by the student and the payment due date.

 Commonwealth Supported Place (CSP)